 Grand Canyon West Tours From Last Vegas

-If you’d rather avoid driving and just enjoy the journey you may find it easier and a whole lot more fun to take one of the many guided tours from Las Vegas.
+If you’d rather avoid driving and just enjoy the journey, you may find it easier and a whole lot more fun to take a guided Grand Canyon tour from Las Vegas.
 One of these full-day tours will get you exactly where you want to go without the stress of driving, parking, figuring out how to get places, etc.